-- 1. to remove as far as possible the causes of ill-health; - 2. to provide advisory and educational facilities for the promotion of health and the encouragement of individual responsibility in matters of health; - 3. to prevent as far as possible epidemic, endemic and other diseases, as well as accidents.
+1. to remove as far as possible the causes of ill-health;

+2. to provide advisory and educational facilities for the promotion of health and the encouragement of individual responsibility in matters of health;

+3. to prevent as far as possible epidemic, endemic and other diseases, as well as accidents.

 257. The harmonised methodology for European Statistics on Accidents at Work (ESAW) notwithstanding, no EU-wide statistical data on health and safety in port labour are available.
-This is caused by the absence of a port labour-specific NACE Code 610.
-The European Agency for Safety and Health at Work collects no statistics on port labour either 611.
+This is caused by the absence of a port labour-specific NACE Code.
+The European Agency for Safety and Health at Work collects no statistics on port labour either.

-In 2011, the European Agency for Safety and Health at Work published a report on health and safety in the transport sector, which contains little information on ports however (see Schneider, E. and Irastorza, X., OSH in figures: Occupational safety and health in the transport sector - an Luxembourg, Publications Office Union, of the http://osha.europa.eu/en/publications/reports/transport-sector_TERO10001ENC, 256 p.).
+&lt;sup>615 In 2011, the European Agency for Safety and Health at Work published a report on health and safety in the transport sector, which contains little information on ports however (see Schneider, E. and Irastorza, X., OSH in figures: Occupational safety and health in the transport sector - an overview, Luxembourg, Publications Office of the European Union, http://osha.europa.eu/en/publications/reports/transport-sector\TERO10001ENC, 256 p.).

 258. We are unaware of recent comparative analyses of health and safety statistics on port labour in European ports.
-In a remote past, a number of modest attempts at comparing the health and safety record in selected European ports were undertaken612.
+In a remote past, a number of modest attempts at comparing the health and safety record in selected European ports were undertaken.